hyperledger-labs/fabric-builder-k8s/README.md

 - standard CI/CD pipelines can be used to publish chaincode images
 - traceability of installed chaincode's implementation (demo uses Git commit hash as image tag)

+The aim is for the builder to work as closely as possible with the [Fabric chaincode lifecycle](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html) first, and then make sensible choices for deploying chaincode workloads using Kubernetes within those Fabric constraints.
+The assumption being that there are more people with Kubernetes skills than are familiar with the inner workings of Fabric!

 Status: it _should_ just about work now but there are a few issues to iron out (and tests to write) before it's properly usable!

 ## Usage